bcounts1/AzureStuff/Terraform/HubandSpokeFWPattern/README.md

 **New Terraform Functionality**

-This terraform makes use some of the more recent additions to terraform such as the "For_Each" loop to dynamically construct resources.
+This terraform makes use of the more recent additions to terraform, such as the "For_Each" loop, to dynamically construct resources.
 You can find out more on this here: <br />
 [https://learn.hashicorp.com/tutorials/terraform/for-each](https://learn.hashicorp.com/tutorials/terraform/for-each)